ably77/eks-gateway-poc/README.md

 The platform team needs to create the corresponding `Workspace` Kubernetes objects in the Gloo Mesh management cluster.

-Let's create the `gateways` workspace which corresponds to the `istio-gateways` and the `gloo-mesh-addons` namespaces on the cluster(s):
+Let's create the `gateways` workspace which corresponds to the `istio-system` and the `gloo-mesh-addons` namespaces on the cluster(s):

 ```bash
 kubectl apply --context ${CLUSTER1} -f- <<EOF